What is a School Climate Survey for Teachers?

 Customizing Professional Development

 Another school used survey feedback to shift away from general training sessions and toward interest-based workshops.
-Participation increased, and classroom implementation of new strategies improved significantly.
+Participation increased, and classroom implementation of new strategies improved significantly throughout the school.

 Best Practices for Survey Implementation in Schools